ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 I thought I should know the answers, or I assumed my code was correct simply because it ran without throwing errors.
 This mindset, I've learned, can be incredibly dangerous in research.

-For the second part of my first project, which was a continuation of a paper by a former colleague ([David R. Bellamy](https://davidbellamy.github.io/)), I finally mustered the courage to reach out for guidance.
+For the second part of my first project, which was a continuation of a paper by my colleague, [David R. Bellamy](https://davidbellamy.github.io/), I finally mustered the courage to reach out for guidance.
 This decision proved invaluable.
-When my colleague reviewed my code, we uncovered a silent error - one that didn't trigger any warnings but significantly impacted the results.
+When David reviewed my code, we uncovered a silent error - one that didn't trigger any warnings but significantly impacted the results.
 Something as seemingly minor as the difference between `tensor.view()` and `tensor.permute()` led to substantial discrepancies in the output.

 The process of code review turned into much more than just error-hunting.
 It became an impromptu masterclass in coding standards, best practices, debugging techniques, and how to write clean, readable code.
-My colleague's willingness to help and share knowledge reminded me of a fundamental truth in academia: we're all here to learn and grow together.
+David's willingness to help and share knowledge reminded me of a fundamental truth in academia: we're all here to learn and grow together.

 This experience taught me a crucial lesson: asking for help isn't a sign of weakness or incompetence.